Style Stories: Jazz’s Royce O’Neale Inspired by His Mom’s Style

-From bright colors and funky patterns, Royce enjoys every opportunity he gets to showcase what he calls his “unique” style.
-With comfort and streetwear as the pillars of his signature looks, the native of Killeen, Texas, indulges in trendy designer items from Off-White, Supreme and Gucci when picking out clothes for his pregame look.
+From bright colors to funky patterns, Royce seizes every opportunity he gets to showcase what he calls his “unique” style.
+With comfort and streetwear as the pillars of his signature looks, the native of Killeen, Texas indulges in trendy designer items from Off-White, Supreme and Gucci when picking out clothes for his pregame look.

 Hours before Utah’s second game of the season, against the Los Angeles Lakers, CloseUp360 caught up with Royce at his Beverly Hills hotel as he prepared a few looks for the game.